nextflow-io/training/docs/nf_template/6_customizing.md

 !!! question "Exercise"

-    Update your pipeline version number to `1.0` and push the changes to GitHub.
+    Update the minimum version of Nextflow required to run your pipeline to `23.04.0` and push the changes to GitHub.

 !!! note "Tagged versions"